 - 1. Research publications in peer-reviewed journals will fulfill the research dissemination requirement.
+Either a first- or junior-author peer reviewed manuscript or chapter will satisfy this requirement.
+For encyclopedia entries, first author is required.
+However, there is a possibility that a junior author on an encyclopedia entry will suffice when a professor writes a letter stating that the junior author's contribution merits satisfaction of the competency.
 Alternatively, a presentation of a paper session, poster session, or symposium at a conference, where the student is the first author of the work, will also fulfill the research dissemination requirement, as long as the proposal is peer-reviewed and that the scientific committee that reviews submissions includes doctoral-level psychologists.
+A junior author on a peer reviewed symposium presentation may suffice when a professor writes a letter stating that the junior author's contribution merits satisfaction of the competency.
 This will cover international, national, statewide, and local conferences.
 Proof of acceptance and a copy of their poster/presentation must be provided to the Office of Academic Affairs. - 2.
 There will be a list of acceptable organizations/conferences where research may be presented on file in the Office of Academic Affairs.
 Submissions to conferences not listed must first be approved by the DAA or his/her designee who will make the decision whether or not said conference is appropriate, (and if deemed appropriate will be included on a list for future students to see).